Back-Room Boy: Reception

+David Parkinson in The Radio Times wrote, "The main problem is the film's insistence on hammering home every gag, with Askey particularly at fault. ...
+There are compensations, however, notably the by-play between Moffatt and Marriott, and the performance of Googie Withers."

 Home media

 Back-Room Boy was released on DVD on 19 February 2007.
 The film was also released in the Arthur Askey Collection box set on DVD in 2007 in the United Kingdom, followed by another edition in 2012.